labex-labs/open-source-labs/python/python-mastery/lab-ex3-8-mixin-classes-and-cooperative-inheritance/en/step2.md

 "
 ```

-You should see nicely formatted output with consistent decimal places in the price column:
+When you run this code, you should see nicely formatted output.
+The price column will have consistent decimal places because of the formatting provided by the `ColumnFormatMixin`.

 ```
       name     shares      price